 Development of own practice and practice theory as a subject teacher in science and natural sciences through didactic theory, exercises and reflection.
 Planning, implementation and assessment of education for sustainable development with support in didactic thinking, curricula and legislation.
 Central subject and vocational didactic topics are interaction between different forms of learning and learning arenas, design of learning courses and workshop learning, exploratory working methods, phenomenological and business-based learning, vocational didactic principles, reverse curriculum work, informal and formal assessment of competence and basic skills, self-regulated learning.
 In addition, emphasis is placed on transformative learning theory, outdoor teaching methodology and development of interdisciplinary arenas and working methods in science and nature use.

-Students will develop competence in education for sustainable development.
+Students will develop competence in teacher education for sustainable development.

 - has subject / vocational didactic research and experience-based knowledge aimed at steps 8-13

 - has an understanding of the nature of the school team and the training course.